Irish Family Visas From Canada

 If you are in the process of applying for an Irish visa, contact Total Law for assistance.
 Speak to one of our expert immigration advisers today.
 Call +1 844 290 6312 or use the online contact form to access our immigration services.

 The most popular Irish family visa is called the Join Family Long Stay ‘D’ Visa.
-A family visa is a type of travel document that gives a Canadian citizen permission to visit an eligible family member in Ireland for a period of time that is longer than 90 days.
+A family visa is a type of a passport or travel document, that gives a Canadian citizen permission to visit an eligible family member in Ireland for a period of time that is longer than 90 days.

 The family visa is part of the family reunification program in Ireland.
 All family members may not qualify to sponsor or apply for this visa.
 Family members who are considered eligible to apply for the visa are immediate family such as:

 The sponsoring family member must meet certain eligibility qualifications, including being an Irish national or holding qualifying Irish residence.
-Citizens applying on the basis of a family member in Northern Ireland will need to apply for a UK family visa instead.
+Citizens applying on the basis of a family member in Northern Ireland will need to apply for a UK family visa instead of valid passport.
 Contact an immigration lawyer at Total Law for assistance.

 There are a number of eligibility requirements the applicant and sponsor must meet in order to apply for a family visa in Ireland.